Further study on Hunt's hypothesis (H) for Levy processes: Introduction

 has at least one solution $y\in \mathbf{R}^n$.
-They also showed that if $X$ is a subordinator satisfying (H) then its drift coefficient must be 0.
-Recently Hu, Sun and Zhang \cite{HSZ} gave a comparison result on L\'evy processes which implies that big jumps have no effect on the validity of (H).
-Also, they gave a new necessary and sufficient condition for (H) (cf. Proposition \ref{thmnb} below) and obtained an extended Kanda-Forst-Rao theorem.
+In \cite{HS12}, we also showed that if $X$ is a subordinator satisfying (H) then its drift coefficient must be 0, i.e., $X$ must be a pure jump subordinator.
+Recently, Hu, Sun and Zhang \cite{HSZ15} gave a comparison result on L\'evy processes which implies that big jumps have no effect on the validity of (H) in some sense.
+Moreover, Hu, Sun and Zhang obtained an extended Kanda-Forst-Rao theorem by virtue of a new necessary and sufficient condition for (H) (see \cite[Theorems 4.3 and 4.5]{HSZ15}).

-In the next section of this paper, we will present novel necessary and sufficient conditions for the validity of (H) for L\'evy processes.
-It is a bit surprising to us that these criteria were not known until now.
-As applications of these delicate criteria, we give in Section 3 new examples of L\'evy processes satisfying (H) and show in Section 4 that a general class of pure jump subordinators can be decomposed into the summation of two independent subordinators satisfying (H) (see Theorem \ref{sub1} below).
+In this paper, we will continue to explore Hunt's hypothesis (H) for L\'evy processes.
+In the next section, we present two new necessary and sufficient conditions for (H), see Theorems \ref{thm2.3} and \ref{thm2.4} below.
+Applications of these new criteria for (H) will be given in Sections 3 and 4.
+In Section 3, we give explicit constructions of L\'evy processes satisfying (H) in a context where previously known results could not be applied.
+In Section 4, we prove an affirmative result concerning (H) for subordinators.
+We show that a large class of pure jump subordinators can be decomposed into the summation of two independent subordinators such that both of them satisfy (H).